Commercial Portfolio Sales

 Prior to joining Mission, Mrs. Juarez was an Administrative and Marketing Assistant in Scottsdale, Arizona.
 Mrs. Juarez received her Bachelor of Education and Human Sciences degree from the University of Nebraska.

-Timber is an Analyst on the Commercial Loan Sale team at Mission Capital.
-His responsibilities include, loan valuation, property underwriting, deal preparation, due diligence, client interfacing, and business development.
-Since joining Mission, Timber has done research on distressed assets, prepared deal marketing materials and co-authored a blog for Mission Monthly.
+John is an Associate on the Sales & Trading team at Mission Capital.
+His responsibilities include loan valuation, property underwriting, deal preparation, due diligence, client interfacing, and business development.